New York Giants: Final Predictions for 53-Man Roster Cuts

 Out: K Mike Nugent

 Historically, the Giants have favored seasoned kickers.
-In fact, the last time they had an inexperienced kicker was in 2002, when Matt Bryant spent two seasons as their kicker in what was then his first NFL action.
+In fact, the last time they had an inexperienced kicker was in 2002, when Matt Bryant spent two seasons in what was then his first NFL action.

-Before Bryant, you’d have to go back to 1985, when Eric Schubert kicked for the Giants for one season at age 23.
+Before Bryant, you would have to go back to 1985, when Eric Schubert kicked for the Giants for one season at age 23.

 I think this will be the year the Giants break with tradition of having an experienced kicker, and that they will go with Aldrick Rosas, whose only prior NFL experience was last year in the preseason with the Titans.

-While it’s probably true that Rosas and Mike Nugent are pretty much even in their competition, if Rosas stays the course, the Giants, who also have had a nice tradition going in which their kickers and punters usually stick around for multiple seasons, won’t have to worry about the kicker spot for years.
+While it's probably true that Rosas and Mike Nugent are pretty much even in their competition, if the former stays the course, the Giants—who also have had a nice tradition going in which their kickers and punters usually stick around for multiple seasons—won't have to worry about the kicker spot for years.

 Patricia Traina covers the New York Giants for Inside Football, the Journal Inquirer and Sports Xchange.
 All quotes and information were obtained firsthand unless otherwise sourced.